ccMole/yanzhuangsu.github.io/dates.md

 ### **Unpublished Research:**

 * Mechanistic Insights into Andiconin Biosynthesis by a Nonheme Iron(II) and aKG-Dependent Oxygenase SptF.
 (The article is in the submission status)

-* A QM/MM Study Reveals Reaction Mechanism of Anthraquinone Ring Cleavage by a Novel Non-Heme Iron-Dependent Oxygenase BTG13.
-(The first draft of the article has been completed)

 ## **Extracurricular Activities and Awards**